owlbarn/owl/README.md

 `Regression` module currently includes `linear`, `exponential`, `nonlinear`, `ols`, `ridge`, `lasso`, `svm`, and etc. Most of them are based on a stochastic gradient descent algorithm implemented in `Optimise` module.

-In the following, let's use an example to illustrate `Regression` module.
+In the following, let's use an example to illustrate the simplest linear regression in `Regression` module.
 First, let's generate the measurement x which is a 1000 x 3 matrix.
 Each row of x is an independent measurement.

 ```ocaml
 let x = Dense.uniform 1000 3;;